With bright colours, non-stop revelry and sheer exuberance, Chinese New Year is one festival that demands all of your

-With bright colours, non-stop revelry and sheer exuberance, Chinese New Year is one festival that demands all of your

-    Also known as Lunar New Year or the Spring Festival, Chinese New Year is

-    undoubtedly the most important event in the Chinese calendar, and was

-    traditionally a time to honour both traditional deities and familial ancestors.
+Also known as Lunar New Year or the Spring Festival, Chinese New Year is undoubtedly the most important event in the Chinese calendar, and was traditionally a time to honour both traditional deities and familial ancestors.

-    To get into the heart of the festive action, be sure to visit the historic

-    enclave of Chinatown.
-Prior to and during the Chinese New Year, Street Light-Up

-    will see the district’s streets lined with beautifully designed lanterns.
+To get into the heart of the festive action, be sure to visit the historic enclave of Chinatown, home to the Chinatown Chinese New Year Festival.
+An annual extravaganza, this celebration will see the district’s streets lined with beautifully designed lanterns and luminous decorations.